10 U.S. Cities with the Worst Traffic [+Hours Lost]

-Added bonus: South Dakota, home of the city with the best traffic, also has some of the most affordable car insurance rates in any state across America.
+Added bonus: Home of the city with the best traffic, South Dakota’s car insurance rates are very cheap, some of the most affordable across America.

 According to DataUSA, the average American worker has a one-way commute time of 25.7 minutes.
 All of these cities fall below this average commute time, save for Birmingham, Alabama, which has a commute time spot-on the national average.